Calculation of the multiplicative anomaly

 For this geometry, the eigenvalues of $L$ take the linear form,

 where, for the hemisphere, $\bom={\bf 1}_d$.\footnote{ Other choices for $\bom$ can give other divisions of the sphere.
-I will not consider these.} Neumann conditions arise when $a=(d-1)/2$, and Dirichlet when $(d+1)/2$.
+I will not consider these.
+For integer $\bom$ the spectrum is strictly Zoll.} Neumann conditions arise when $a=(d-1)/2$, and Dirichlet when $(d+1)/2$.
 It is often sufficient to give the expressions for just one of these conditions as the other is the same up to a sign.

 $Z_d$, is then a Barnes \zf\ with explicit pole structure.
 The residues, $N$ in (\peq{pole1}), are easily calculated generalised Bernoulli polynomials.